 Augusto A. Litonjua, M.D., M.P.H., Chief

-Academically, we offer a broad range of training in pulmonary physiology and disease through conferences, electives, and informal patient management discussions.
-We also train fellows through our ACGME accredited Pediatric Pulmonology Fellowship Program.
+There is a broad formal and informal teaching of pulmonary physiology and disease through conferences, electives, and informal patient management discussions.
+We also train fellows through our ACGMD accredited Pediatric Pulmonology Fellowship Program.

 Research activities focus on clinical studies of cystic fibrosis, respiratory syncytial virus bronchiolitis, lung disease in preterm infants, and developmental origins of asthma, lung diseases, and allergies.
 In addition, the division is home to basic science laboratories with a focus in understanding the mechanism of abnormal lung regeneration, airway fibrosis and early lung function decline from inhalation injuries.